Huidi Xiang

 Primarily working as a sculptor in my studio practice, I started to create sculptural objects to help me explore and understand my gaming patterns and present my discoveries.
 In a way, I am using these objects to construct a system or a network that enables me to reiterate my gaming experience using my own artistic language and to contemplate the connections between my idiosyncratic narratives and the world beyond the game.
 I am also using these objects to help me better understand my role and position as an artist living and working in a world where we are all constantly navigating back and forth between digital and physical contexts.

-This bird chirping sound is part of the installation and is played on loop in the gallery while it is open.
-Before a viewer actually enter the gallery on the third floor, they can hear this sound in the elevator.
+This bird-chirping sound is part of the installation and plays on a continuous loop while the gallery is open.
+Before a viewer physically enters the third-floor gallery, they first encounter the sound in the elevator.

 work included in the installation